DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-summary.rst

       -  Description
     * -  :category:`--- Script Definition Items ---`
       -
-    * -  EXRAIL
-      -  Deprecated No longer required (does nothing)
     * -  AUTOMATION( id, "description" )
       -  Start a Automation Sequence and creates a WiThrottles {Handoff} button to automatically send a train along.
     * -  ROUTE( id, "description" )